Embedding and learning with signatures: A first glimpse of the signature method

 The signature of $X$ truncated at order $K$, denoted by $S_K(X)$, is the sequence containing all signature coefficients of order lower than or equal to $K$, that is

 For simplicity, when $[s,t]=[0,1]$, the interval is omitted in the notations, and, e.g., $S_K(X)$ is written instead of $S_K(X)_{[0,1]}$.

-From these definitions, it follows that any (multivariate) discrete time series observed on a finite time horizon and linearly interpolated is of bounded variation and its signature is therefore well-defined.
-On the contrary, Brownian motion is not of bounded variation but of finite $p$-variation for any $p>2$.
+From these definitions, it follows that the linear interpolation of a (multivariate) time series observed on a finite time horizon will be of bounded variation, and therefore that its signature is well defined.
+Note that this procedure of mapping a discrete time series into a continuous path is called an embedding, and linear interpolation is only one embedding among others, which will be studied in Section \ref{sec:embedding}.
+For example, Brownian motion is not of bounded variation but is instead of finite $p$-variation for any $p>2$.
 However, its signature can still be defined with Itô or Stratonovitch integrals.

 Before giving an explicit calculation of signatures, some comments are in order.
 First, it is worth noting that, for a path in $\R^d$, there are $d^k$ coefficients of order $k$.
 The signature truncated at order $K$ is therefore a vector of dimension